 As society continues to shift toward reduced human touchpoints and physical distancing amid the coronavirus, telemedicine has seen a major surge in popularity and usage.
 Telehealth services address the ongoing need for medical treatment – physicians and other healthcare providers can furnish services to their patients at remote locations, including in their own homes.
 So, what are the Major Benefits of Telehealth for seniors?

-There are so many ways older adults and family caregivers can leverage the benefits of telehealth.
-Digital healthcare services lower the need for in-person appointments, reduce the cost of care, and can improve overall patient satisfaction.
+There are so many ways older adults and family caregivers can leverage the benefits of Telehealth.
+Digital healthcare services are the future of patient care.
+They are cheaper, do not require in-person appointments, reduce waiting times, and improve patient satisfaction.

 The Major benefits of telehealth for seniors fall into three broad categories: